aws/aws-iot-device-sdk-python-v2/samples/README.md

 (Optional) Create a temporary provisioning claim certificate set:
 <pre>
-aws iot create-provisioning-claim --template-name [TemplateName] | python ../utils/parse_cert_set_result.py --path /tmp --filename provision
+aws iot create-provisioning-claim --template-name [TemplateName] | python3 ../utils/parse_cert_set_result.py --path /tmp --filename provision
 </pre>

 The provisioning claim's cert and key set have been written to `/tmp/provision*`.
 Now you can use these temporary keys